3DP-Tech/3D-Printer-Board/README.md

 ### Episode 9 - End Stops

 In this episode I review the basics of monitoring a push button.
-I demonstrate how to add the end stop circuits to our printer controller board.
+I demonstrate how to add the end stop circuits to our printer  board.

 ### Episode 10 - LCD

-In this episode I walk through the LCD used on the 3D printer and demonstrate how to add it to the controller board.
+In this episode I walk through the LCD used on the 3D printer and demonstrate how to add it to the  board.

 ### Episode 11 - Encoder & Piezo Buzzer